brianmhunt/brianmhunt.github.io/_posts/2014-02-02-knockout-plus-content-security-policy.md

 ---
 layout: post
-title: Knockout + Content Security Policy = Knockout Secure Binding
+title: Knockout Secure Binding
 description: >
-  KSB is a drop-in binder for Knockout that does not violate a Content Security Policy that prohibs eval.
+  KSB is a drop-in binding provider for Knockout that does not violate a Content Security Policy that prohibs eval.
-modified: 2014-01-22 11:25:01
+modified: 2014-02-03 11:25:01
 category: articles
 tags:
   - javascript